gourdian25/gourdianlogger/Readme.md

-# GourdianLogger
+# gourdianlogger

-**GourdianLogger** is a thread-safe, rotating file logger for Go applications.
+**gourdianlogger** is a thread-safe, rotating file logger for Go applications.
 It provides advanced logging capabilities, including log levels, file rotation, console and file output, and customizable configurations.
 It is designed to be simple to use while offering powerful features for production-grade logging.

 ---